awaescher/Scanotron2000/README.md

 ## What can it do?

-Scanotron 2000 transforms your PDF documents into actionable insights through AI-powered analysis:
+Scanotron 2000 lets you apply LLM prompts to each page of a PDF file.
+Some use cases might be ...

 ### Document Splitting & Analysis
 - **Page Breaking**: Use the `pagebreaker` prompt to intelligently identify logical document boundaries in merged PDFs